About our Community Outreach Programs

 A school may also elect an in-school residency program where Junior Theatre teaching artists provide a program of specific length and content to every class at the school site.
 San Diego Junior Theatre’s course curriculum has been developed to align with the State of California Content Standards for Visual and Performing Arts.

-After-school programs are typically play productions where students combine theatre skills (voice, movement, communication, imagination) with the experience of rehearsing and performing a play.
+After-school programs are mini-play productions where students combine theatre skills (voice, movement, communication, imagination) with the experience of rehearsing and performing a play or musical.
 Most play production programs meet for a designated number of hours per week and then after the decided number of weeks, present their production to school students and staff as well as an invited audience of families and friends.

-In addition to the above mentioned site programs, Junior Theatre also offers Theatre-In-The-Park workshops before and after students attend school day performances of the mainstage productions in Balboa Park.
-Most workshops are held in the Casa del Prado classroom building, adjacent to the Casa del Prado Theatre where performances are held.
-Workshops can also be conducted at the school site either before or after students attend the performance.
-The workshops allow students to participate in theatre activities and games that explore the characters, themes and story structure of the play.
+Theatre-In-The-Park workshops are offered before and after students attend school day performances of the mainstage productions in Balboa Park.
+Most workshops are held in the Casa del Prado classroom building, adjacent to the Casa del Prado Theatre where performances are held, or can be conducted at the school site before or after students attend the performance.
+The workshops allow students to participate in theatre activities and games that explore the characters, themes and story structure of the play they are seeing on our mainstage.
 These workshops are a wonderful way for young theatre-goers to prepare for and reflect upon the experience of live theatre!